stratza/spindlex/docs/security.rst

 Security Guidelines
 ===================

-SSH Library is designed with security as a primary concern.
+Spindle is designed with security as a primary concern.
 This document outlines security best practices and guidelines for using the library safely.

 Secure Defaults
 ---------------

-SSH Library uses secure defaults to protect against common security issues:
+Spindle uses secure defaults to protect against common security issues:

 * **Modern Cryptography**: Defaults to Ed25519 keys and ChaCha20-Poly1305 encryption
 * **Strong Key Exchange**: Uses Curve25519 and ECDH key exchange algorithms